MarkKozel/CompOrgEText/docs/Assembly/GettingStarted/DownloadAndInstall.md

 <KeyConcepts :ConceptArray= "[
   {
   Concept:'Little Computer 3 (LC-3) is an educational environment',
-  Details:'We will be using a very simple environment to learn assembly programming.
+  Details:'We will be using a very simple environment to learn assembly.
 Is is highly simplified, but contains plenty of instructions to expose students to the level of programming'
 },
   {
   Concept:'LC-3 is Windows-only',